Satch7320/Galvanize/capstone1/README.md

 For my hypothesis test, I posited that

     H0: There is no difference in pledge amounts of categories by population.
-    H1:
+    H1: These is a different in pledge amounts of categories by population.

 Because I had so many projects in the dataset, I created my sample sets by choosing 10,000 pledge totals each with replacement from the largest category (Film & Video) and the smallest category (Dance).
-This helped me better evaluate centrality in the amounts with less distortion from the extreme outliers.
+This helped me better evaluate centrality in the amounts with less distortion from the extreme outliers (like the handful of unbacked Film projects asking for 100 million USD!).
 I worked on total amount raised in a project, to maintain an accurate representation of projects without backers in the set.
 I wanted to be quite certain that seeing a difference in pledge amounts were convincing, so I chose a critical alpha of .02.
 I then used the ScipyStats t-test to evaluate how different the pledge amounts were in the two categories.

 ![ttest](images/pledge_likelihood.png)